 If you are enrolled in this Plan, you are entitled to the benefits described in this brochure.
 If you are enrolled in Self and Family coverage, each eligible family member is also entitled to these benefits.
-You do not have a right to benefits that were available before January 1, 2015, unless those benefits are also shown in this brochure.
+If you enroll in Self Plus One coverage, you and one eligible family member that you designate when you enroll are entitled to these benefits.
+You do not have a right to benefits that were available before January 1, 2016, unless those benefits are also shown in this brochure.

 OPM negotiates benefits and rates with each plan annually.
-Benefit changes are effective January 1, 2015, and changes are summarized on page 13.
+Benefit changes are effective January 1, 2016, and changes are summarized on page 13.
 Rates are shown at the end of this brochure.